TypeScript Type Guards

 }

-function isEmptyString(arg: unknown): arg is never {
+function isEmptyString(arg: unknown): arg is string {

-return isString(arg) && (arg as {length: number}).length === 0;
+return isString(arg) && arg.length === 0;

 }

-function isEmpty(arg: unknown): arg is never {
+function isEmpty(arg: unknown): boolean {

 return isNullOrUndefined(arg) || isEmptyObject(arg) || isEmptyString(arg) || isEmptyArray(arg);